joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/30/us/politics/dan-sullivan-election-senate-alaska.html

 **Loud Booms Heard Along the East Coast This Week**\
 `Loud booms were heard in the Boston area on Saturday and in South Carolina on Thursday.
-Weather officials said the noise in Boston may have been a meteorite; the cause of the South Carolina boom is still unknown.`\
+NASA said the noise in Boston was caused by a fireball piercing the air; the cause of the South Carolina boom is still unknown.`\
 https://www.nytimes.com/video/us/100000010935131/loud-booms-boston-south-carolina.html

 **Target Practice**\